-Release Form (Potentially Dangerous Activity) (California)This Release Form is governed by California law and can be used by a property owner and/or sponsor of an activity and a person(s) invited onto the owner's property or participating in an activity.
-Customizable and ready to use in under 5 minutes.
+Release Form (Potentially Dangerous Activity) (California)This customisable Release Form is governed by California law and can be used by a property owner, sponsor or operator where people are participating in an activity that is potentially dangerous.

-This Release Form is governed by California law and can be used by a property owner and/or sponsor of an activity and a person(s) invited onto the owner's property or participating in an activity.
+This customisable Release Form is governed by California law and can be used by a property owner, sponsor or operator where people are participating in an activity that is potentially dangerous.
 You must always seek professional advice to make sure this document meets your specific needs.

 What does this Recreational Activity Waiver Cover?